 For most people, this gives rise to two conclusions.
 Firstly, Steiner was unreliable.
 His statements cannot be accepted at face value.
 He spoke with what we might call a forked tongue.
 Or, to phrase the matter as his followers might, he possessed esoteric secrets.
 A mystic, he often withheld the "truth" from the uninitiated.

 Secondly, because so many of his statements were phantasmagoric — and because these statements seemed to reflect his real views, the ones he shared with the people he trusted — his teachings were little more than occult fantasies.
 The deeper we penetrate the doctrines of Anthroposophy, the farther we find ourselves removed from reality.
 Steiner's views must strike most rational minds as delusional.

 Anthroposophists reject these conclusions, naturally.
 Proceeding from the premise that Steiner apprehended deep, hidden truths, they puzzle over his pronouncements, seeking to reconcile the contradictions and arrive at the majestic, transcendent wisdom they believe Steiner possessed.
 Thus, they may walk into the basic occult trap: Training their minds to reject rationality, they “stretch” their minds to believe the unbelievable.
 They train their minds to deceive themselves.

 Steiner compounded this labor of self-deception for his followers because sometimes when speaking to insiders he repeated the sorts of rational, verifiable statements he usually reserved for outsiders, and sometimes he favored outsiders with the sorts of wildly irrational statements he usually reserved for insiders.
 Further, his “rational” statements were often rational only on one point, while other elements of these same statements were quite fantastic.
 Steiner was quicksilver.

 Let’s briefly review one example.
 Do the planets orbit the Sun, or do they move in some other manner?
-Steiner said a) they orbit the Sun, and b) they do not orbit the Sun.
+Steiner said a) They orbit the Sun, and b) They do not orbit the Sun.
 Reconciling his statements on this question is well nigh impossible.
 (I'm putting this mildly.)

 A. The Planets Orbit the Sun